onni82/role-playing-game/README.md

 # Plans 📝
  * Translate all the original comments from Swedish to English.
  * Store item descriptions and item effects in an SQLite database or as an array, instead of writing loads of if-statements.
+Will have to update void UseItem() and string GetItemDescription().
  * Save feature.
  * Store separate game stories that can be loaded as files?
 A BIG MAYBE.